 The findings should be interpreted with caution based on the following limitations.
 First, this study was conducted as a rapid PEA with limited resources and a short timetable.
 As a result, the number of recruited and interviewed participants was small, which can impact the breadth of data collected.
-Second, a finding of the study was that participants did not have a clear understanding of the interview topic and had formulated their opinions and statements based on their own under standing of 4PL providers, which the study determined to be incorrect in some cases.
+Second, a finding of the study was that participants did not have a clear understanding of the interview topic and had formulated their opinions and statements based on their own understanding of 4PL providers, which the study determined to be incorrect in some cases.
 Since participants answered the interview questions with differing understanding of 4PL provider contracts and services, it is important that this be taken into account when reading their responses.

 Third, as with all interviews, there is a risk of social acceptability/desirability bias, which occurs when participants provide responses to questions not based on their thoughts but on either what they believe the interviewer wants to hear or what they believe is the most socially acceptable response.
 This can also manifest as a reluctance to provide responses that would reflect negatively on the participant or their employer.
 This bias can stem from a perceived hierarchical difference between the interviewer and the participant.
 In a situation where the interviewer is hierarchically above the participant, there can be unintentional pressure on the participant to please the interviewer and/or provide more desirable responses.
-The introduction of this bias was reduced in this study, as the interviewer, as an external third party, could not directly be hierarchical compared to the participant, reducing pressure and counteracting bias.
+The introduction of this bias was reduced in this study, as the interviewer was not a recognized member of the participant's work/institutional hierarchy.
+The interviewer, as an external third party, could not directly be hierarchical compared to the participant, reducing pressure and counteracting bias.
 Although the study did not broach any personal or intimidate subjects, it is important to note that discussing one's employer can be sensitive for participants, causing hesitance and restricting how honest or critical the participant is of their current employer.
 To put participants at ease, the study team guaranteed participants confidentiality during the interview process and anonymity in regard to the report generated from the interviews.

 The gender imbalance of our recruited stakeholders could be considered a limitation.
 However, women in our study still overrepresent the proportion of women serving in high-level (decision making) positions in the Nigerian pharmaceutical supply chain.
-In most developing countries, the barriers to women accessing the industry and decision making sphere include their continued restriction to the domestic sphere, the undereducation of girls and women, and women's lack of resources in terms of networks and finances.
+In most developing countries, the barriers to women accessing the industry and decision making sphere include their continued restriction to the

-&lt;sup>9 Tiendrébéogo-Kaboret A. 2002.
+9 Tiendrébéogo-Kaboret A. 2002.
 Burkina Faso: Obstacles to Women's Participation in the Legislature.
 Women in Parliament.
 Stockholm International Institute for Democracy and Electoral Assistance.